 During the conference, we will be sharing information about virtual badging with the state executive directors for their association, and the executive directors will be invited to a private session with Rosalind Wiseman from the Culture of Dignity.

 Please check the website as information is being updated regularly and let us know if you have any questions.

-Students wishing to attend the National Student Council (NatStuCo) National Conference need to commit, register, and submit a deposit no later than April 20th as hotel and plane reservations must be reserved (no refunds after this date as funds will be encumbered).
+Students wishing to attend the National Student Council (NatStuCo) National Conference need to commit, register, and submit a deposit (in the form of the registration paid to NatStuCo) no later than April 15th as hotel and plane reservations must be reserved (no refunds after this date as funds will be encumbered).